 In contact centers, customers often interact with automated systems more than they do with people, especially with the growing use of non-voice accounts.

 In some cases, this may be the only contact they have with your company, so it is important to make your system easy for customers to navigate.
 Customer interaction analytics monitor these exchanges, gathering and organizing valuable data in order to facilitate and improve customers’ experience with automated systems.
+Are you looking for a data science agency?
+They can help you with data, statistics and marketing for your business to attract more customers online.

 Contact centers can then utilize this information to retool their systems according to their customers’ responses.